mathbarre/PerformanceEstimationPolyakSteps/README.md

 # PerformanceEstimationPolyakSteps
-Code associated to the work "Complexity Guarantess for Polyak Steps with Momentum".
+Code associated to the work "Complexity Guarantees for Polyak Steps with Momentum".

 Date:    February 3, 2020